ebjornset/DryGen/docs/examples/filtering-mermaid-diagram-content.md

 ```
 ### Example two: Filtering with `--tree-shaking-roots`
-Use `--tree-shakong-roots` if you want a diagram with all C# types that has a relationship with one or more type(s).
+Use `--tree-shakong-roots` if you want a diagram with just the C# types with a relationship with one or more type(s).

 In this example we show all the dry-gen types related to the interface `ITypeFilter`.
 #### The commandline
 `dry-gen mermaid-class-diagram-from-csharp --input-file src/develop/DryGen.Docs/bin/Release/net6.0/DryGen.MermaidFromCSharp.dll --output-file docs/examples/filtering-mermaid-diagram-content.md --replace-token-in-output-file .!.!.replace-token-for-mermaid-diagram-filter-example-tree-shaking-roots.!.!. --tree-shaking-roots ^ITypeFilter$ --attribute-level none --method-level none --direction RL`
 #### The resulting Mermaid diagram
-{% include notification.html status="is-dark" message="This diagram contains more or less all the C# types implementing the filtering capabilities we look at in these examples."%}
+{% include notification.html status="is-dark"
+message="This diagram contains more or less all the C# types implementing the filtering capabilities we look at in these examples." %}
 ```mermaid
 classDiagram
 	direction RL